9 Reasons Kigali Belongs on Your Africa Bucket List (Not Just as a Gorilla Stopover)

 Thirty-two years after the genocide, Rwanda has rebuilt itself into one of Africa's most stable, progressive, and forward-thinking nations.
 Universal healthcare.
 Some of the continent's best roads.
 Africa's first plastic bag ban.
 A parliament with the world's highest percentage of female legislators.

-Visiting Kigali isn't just tourism — it's witnessing what's possible when a nation decides to rebuild from the worst imaginable starting point.
+Visiting Kigali is more than tourism — it's witnessing what's possible when a nation decides to rebuild from the worst imaginable starting point.
 The genocide memorial shows you the depth of the destruction.
 The city around it shows you the height of the recovery.

-That contrast — between what happened and what exists now — is the most powerful thing about Kigali.
+That contrast — between what happened and what stands now — is the most powerful thing about Kigali.

 Pro Tips